ixartz/Next-js-Boilerplate/_work/reali.md

 what: "Visual design"
 with: "NewDealDesign, San Francisco"
-role: "Translate Reali’s iOS app design to Android Handoff screens and a style guide for the entire app
+role: "Translate Reali’s iOS app design to Android Handoff screens and a style guide for the entire app"
-"
 when: "January 2017"
 headline: Translating the mobile home buying experience to Android
 coverimg: "/assets/reali/cover-image.png"